riboviz/riboviz/docs/developer/git-branching-model.md

 # Git branching model

-RiboViz uses three classes of branch for development:
+riboviz uses three classes of branch for development:

 * `main` branch: the most stable branch.
 Releases are created as tags of specific versions from `main`.
 * `develop` branch: for ongoing development.
 At regular intervals this will be merged into `main`.